almamedia-open-source/cdk-project-names/README.md

     // somewhere inside your CDK stack:

-    new dynamodb.Table(this, "Table", {
+    new dynamodb.Table(this, 'Table', {
-      queueName: Name.it(this, "MyTable"),// "FeatureFooBarMyTable"
+      queueName: Name.it(this, 'MyTable'),
     });

-    new events.EventBus(this, "EventBus", {
+    new events.EventBus(this, 'EventBus', {
-      topicName: Name.withProject(this, "MyEventBus"),// "MyCoolProjectFeatureFooBarMyEventBus"
+      topicName: Name.withProject(this, 'MyEventBus'),
     });

-    new s3.Bucket(this, "Bucket", {
+    new s3.Bucket(this, 'Bucket', {
-      bucketName: UrlName.globally(this, "MyBucket"), // "acme-corp-my-cool-project-feature-foo-bar-my-bucket"
+      bucketName: UrlName.globally(this, 'MyBucket'),
+    });

+    new ssm.StringParameter(this, 'Parameter', {
+      parameterName: PathName.withProject(this, 'MyNamespace/MyParameter'),
+      stringValue: 'Foo',
+      tier: ssm.ParameterTier.ADVANCED,
     });
     ```